 So what is the best course of action if you want to buy a flat or other leasehold property and the freeholder is out of reach?

 As always, it’s absolutely essential to get a good lawyer with plenty of experience of dealing with lease problems and absent landlords in particular.
 You need someone to highlight and minimise the risks, and above all, to check the terms of the lease.
 If everybody’s clear about who is responsible for insuring the property, then you’ll be in a much stronger position, whether or not the landlord has gone AWOL.

-Our specialist five strong leasehold team deal with missing freeholders on a regular basis.
+Our specialist five strong leasehold team deal with absent freeholders on a regular basis.
 And we are members of the Association for Leasehold Enfranchisement Practitioners – the U.K.’s only organisation for solicitors and surveyors who specialise in this area.

 Missing freeholder – is freehold purchase or right to manage the answer?